chnttx/chnttx/README.md

+### English

-I'm currently a software engineer working on localisation
+I'm currently a software engineer working on localisation.
+Bilingual in English and Vietnamese and able to speak a few words of 10 other languages as well

 read more about me here -> [https://chnttx.github.io](https://chnttx.github.io)

+### Vietnamese

+Thợ code địa phương

+thông tin chi tiết -> [https://chnttx.github.io](https://chnttx.github.io)
 <!--
 **chnttx/chnttx** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.